HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 ![](images/KL_divergence_3.png)
 ![](images/KL_divergence_4.png)

 We can see if P is close to Q, the KL divergence is small.
-Otherwise the area under the green curve describe the discrepancy between P and Q.
+Otherwise the area under the green curve describes the distribution discrepancy between P and Q.

 ## 5. Convex Function